 - 2 teaspoons sea salt

-Combine all ingredients.
+- Combine all ingredients.
+A stand mixer will do this job with ease.
+The dough doesn't need to be kneaded, though, just well combined.
 Cover with plastic, and let sit overnight at room temperature.

-Shape dough into a round loaf.
+- Stir dough down and shape into a round loaf.
 Set it in a floured towel, and allow to rise 2 hours.